 We had so much fun creating this Christmas video and we would love for you to watch it!
 Just follow the link below and sing-a-long if you know the words!

 Learning logs and spellings will be given out on a Thursday and brought in to school, after completion, on a Monday where we will have a class walk around to praise and share the good work completed at home.

 These books will be given back the following Thursday to be taken home to complete.

 Reading books will be chosen from our accelerated reader scheme and will also go home on a Thursday and brought in on a Monday.
 If the book has not been completed in this time then the book can be kept at home until the following Monday to bring in then.
 The children will take their online quizzes and choose a new book to take home on the Thursday.

-PE - PE will be on a Thursday afternoon.
+PE - PE will be on Tuesday and Thursday afternoons.
 Children are to come to school in their PE kits for our PE lesson and they will stay in their kit all day.

 Swimming - Swimming will be on a Wednesday afternoon.
 They will need to bring in their swimming kit which should consist of a suitable swimming costume/trunks and a towel.
 Please make sure that the children come in appropriate clothing and shoes for the weather conditions.

 This is a quirky non-fiction book that lets animals speak for themselves.
 Using the ‘tranimalator’ machine, which tells translates animal sounds into words, author Andy Seed ‘interviews’ a horde or scary animal.
 He asks interesting questions and we learn lots of things about these endangered species.
 We are going to be making predictions about the book and then learning to make inferences when reading.
 We will also be having a zoom interview with the author to find information and ask our own questions.
 For our main piece of writing during this topic, we are going to create a non-chronological report about an endangered animal that we have researched.